 Google Unveils Android XR Smart Glasses with Gemini AI

 With the emerging trend of smart glasses, Google has taken another shot.
-And this time it’s with Android XR and Gemini AI at the core, thus promising hands-free and context-aware assistance that can see and hear the world just as the wearer does.
+And this time it’s with Android XR and Gemini AI at the core.
+The Android XR Smart Glasses promise hands-free and context-aware assistance that can see and hear the world just as the wearer does.

 Google Android XR Smart Glasses Features